Community Development

 The root cause of the bushmeat trade is extreme poverty.
 We work with communities living near bonobos to build a better future through conservation instead of the bushmeat trade.

 The Democratic Republic of Congo is one of the poorest nations in the world.
 In the area around Ekolo ya Bonobo Community Reserve, people lack access to basic necessities like food, education, and health care.
-Bonobos are primarily killed for bushmeat - for food.
-To save bonobos, we must address these needs.
+Bonobos are primarily killed for bushmeat – for food.
+To save bonobos, we must address community development and socio-economic needs.

-Decades of rainforest conservation work around the world have taught us that comprehensive and lasting change depends on local community engagement and leadership.
+From decades of rainforest conservation work around the world, we have learned that comprehensive, lasting change depends on local leadership and community engagement.
 Investing in the communities of Ekolo ya Bonobo not only supports people and bonobos, it also supports many other species, the rainforest, and the planet.

 In Education